EDGFX/fyp-backend-challenge/README.md

 ## Things I Would've Done Differently (When Hindsight Is 20/20)

 After recording and watching the video back, I mentioned that I didn't fully implement CRUD functionality due to the lack of an ID for each of the products.
-After recording, I added "table->id();" to the create_products_table so that MySQL would auto-increment the ID and use it as a primary key for each product that was added.
+After recording, I added "$table->id();" to the create_products_table within the up() function, so that MySQL would auto-increment the ID and use it as a primary key for each product that was added.
 With the ability to specifically target a product by ID now, this would allow me to create functions to facilitate updating, and deleting via the API.